databrickslabs/automl-toolkit/python/docs/APIDOCs.md

 ### AutomationRunner Class
 The `run_automation_runner` function invokes the `runAutomationRunner` Scala library via the JVM.
-This class has a few different type of runs you can read more about [HERE](https://github.com/databricks/providentia/blob/master/APIDOCS.md#full-automation).
-To call the class you can pass it a
+This class has a few different type of runs you can read more about [Here](https://github.com/databricks/providentia/blob/master/APIDOCS.md#full-automation).
+To call the function you can pass it a

 `model_family` - one of the supported model families listed HERE